jlcfly/dropdown-checkbox/README.md

 		});
 	</script>

-The drop down checkbox list has resize capability turned on by default.
+The drop down checkbox list has resize capability turned on by default for browsers that support it.
 You can disable or change that with the resize option.
-It uses the same values as the css "resize" property (both, none, horizontal, vertical, etc.)
+It uses the same values as the css "resize" property (both, none, horizontal, vertical, etc.).

+NOTE: resizing works a little differently on Google Chrome than Firefox, possibly because of issues #[72841](https://code.google.com/p/chromium/issues/detail?id=72841) and [94583](https://code.google.com/p/chromium/issues/detail?id=94583)

 	<script>
 		$(document).ready(function() {